CSS: Pseudo-classes

+Combinators

-Selectors may be combined in many ways to achieve great specificity and flexibility.
-Multiple selectors may be joined in a spaced list to specify elements by location, element type, id, class, or any combination thereof.
+Multiple simple selectors may be joined using combinators to specify elements by location, element type, id, class, or any combination thereof.
 The order of the selectors is important.
 For example, div .myClass {color: red;} applies to all elements of class myClass that are inside div elements, whereas .myClass div {color: red;} applies to all div elements that are inside elements of class myClass.
 This is not to be confused with concatenated identifiers such as div.myClass {color: red;} which applies to div elements of class myClass.

+Summary of selector syntax

 The following table provides a summary of selector syntax indicating usage and the version of CSS that introduced it.